Is Fidelity Investments Safe and Legitimate Brokerage Firm? Is it FDIC/SIPC Insured?

 of United States financial companies is gone.
 Maybe if the firm is considered "too big to fail" than one could put his or her savings there?

 But who is "too big to fail"?
-With which companies could investors safely invest money and have a peace of mind?
+In what companies could investors now safely invest their money and have a peace of mind?

-Fidelity Investments is a company that never asked for a bailout and came out of Great Recession stronger than ever.
+Fidelity Investments is a firm that have never asked government for a bailout and came out of Great Recession stronger than ever.
 It has been for many

 As a member of FINRA, Fidelity Investments has to comply with strict government imposed rules aimed to keep brokerage companies and their